KinsonDigital/.github/docs/BranchingModel.md

 - **Created from:** none
 - **Merges into:** none
 - **Required casing:** all lowercase
-- **CI/CD:** Pull requests that merge into this branch contain various status checks depending on the project and all must pass before they can be merged into this branch.
+- **CI/CD:** Pull requests that merge into this branch contain various status checks and all must pass before they can be merged into this branch.

 <h3 align="left" style="color: #CC99FF;font-weight:bold">Preview Branches</h3>